-Helicopter Association International (HAI) is announcing the 2020 HFI Rotor Safety Challenge, an education initiative to be held in conjunction with HAI HELI-EXPO 2020 in Anaheim, California.
+Helicopter Association International (HAI) is announcing the 2022 HAI Rotor Safety Challenge, an education initiative to be held in conjunction with HAI HELI-EXPO 2022 in Dallas, TX.

 Open to all HAI HELI-EXPO® attendees, the Rotor Safety Challenge will feature free safety events and short sessions, conveniently scheduled on show days, that provide a forum for helicopter professionals to learn industry best practices and to —